tabcodes/tabcodes/README.md

 <hr>

 In the past, I've worked for large-scale managed services providers, SaaS and data management services, and healthcare technology companies.
-Outside of that, I spend my personal time ostensibly trying to address various problems with software solutions.
+I've developed third-party integrations with (and for) services you've almost definitely heard of, Outside of that, I spend my personal time ostensibly trying to address various problems with software solutions.
 In practice, I create problems and make them slightly-smaller problems with more code than necessary- but at least I've got some frickin' _sweet_ automated terminal layouts.

 <!--
 **tabcodes/tabcodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.